Ian Woosnam: A look at his career ahead of Hall of Fame induction

 Welsh golfer Ian Woosnam is to enter the World Golf Hall of Fame.

-BBC Sport Wales takes a look back at Woosnam's career though the years, from winning the Masters to captaining a successful Ryder Cup side, ahead of his big honour.
+BBC Sport Wales takes a look back at Woosnam's career through the years, from winning the Masters to captaining a successful Ryder Cup side, ahead of his big honour.

 Top videos